OmarMiniesy/Notes/JavaScript/NodeJs/Express Framework.md

 ```
 This `static` middleware function allows to host static content, such as images or text files.
 Add the name of the folder with the static content as the parameter.
 The static content will be visible from the root url of the site and not under the folder name.

-> Third party middleware functions can be found [Middleware Functions](https://expressjs.com/en/resources/middleware.html)
+Third party middleware functions can be found [Middleware Functions](https://expressjs.com/en/resources/middleware.html)
-> only use them if necessary as they impact the performance.
+- Only use them if necessary as they impact the performance.

 ---